

 • If the University determines that the student has not made satisfactory progress in accordance with the HDR Policy and HDR Progression Procedures, section 6.

-All HDR students should consult the University’s Grievance Procedures for Complaints of Unlawful Discrimination and Harassment and Student Appeals and Complaints.
+All HDR students should consult the University’s Complaints Management and Grievance Resolution Framework and Student Complaints Policy and Student Complaints Procedures.
 For information about the HDR student progress review procedures refer to the HDR Policy and HDR Progression Procedures.

 All HDR students should consult with their supervisor with respect to optional industry placements, research internships and professional practice activities.